beilmanmich/datasci_projects/readme.md

 StackOverflow is a collaboratively edited question-and-answer site originally focused on programming topics.
 Because of the variety of features tracked, including a variety of feedback metrics, it allows for some open-ended analysis of user behavior on the site.

 StackExchange (the parent organization) provides an anonymized <a href="https://archive.org/details/stackexchange">data dump</a>, this project  used Spark to perform data manipulation, analysis, and machine learning on this dataset.
-Using PySpark and Google Cloud Platform, I was able to perform dsitributed computing on a massive dataset of 9.6GB, unstructured in XML, spanning 341 seperate files.
+Similar to the MapReduce project, this is an ideal use for distributed computing. <a href="https://spark.apache.org/">Spark</a> is Hadoop's bigger, better, stronger, faster cousin -- and runs with the ability to cache, significantly increasing the speed over Hadoop.
+Using <a ref="https://spark.apache.org/docs/0.9.0/python-programming-guide.html">PySpark</a> and <a ref="https://cloud.google.com/">Google Cloud Platform</a>, I was able to perform dsitributed computing on a massive dataset of 9.6GB, unstructured in XML, spanning 341 seperate files.
 Using Python's Scala API my example workflow is as follows:

 (a) Edit source code in your main.py file, classes in a separate classes.py (Class definitions need to be written in a separate file and then included at runtime.)
 (b) Run locally on a chunk using eg. `$SPARK_HOME/bin/spark-submit --py-files src/classes.py src/main.py data/stats results/stats/`